Jeanne Crain: From ‘Pinky’ to ‘Margie’

-Jeanne Crain, one of the most charming Hollywood actresses of the '40s and '50s, is Turner Classic Movies' “Summer Under the Stars” featured player on Monday, August 26, 2013.
-Since Jeanne Crain was a top 20th Century Fox star for about a decade – a favorite of Fox mogul Darryl F. Zanuck – TCM will be showing quite a few films from the Fox library.
-And that's great news.
+Jeanne Crain, one of the most charming Hollywood actresses of the 1940s and 1950s, is Turner Classic Movies’ “Summer Under the Stars” featured player on Monday, Aug.
+26. Since Jeanne Crain was a top 20th Century Fox star for about a decade – a favorite of Fox mogul Darryl F. Zanuck – TCM will be showing quite a few films from the Fox library.
+And that’s great news.
 (Image: Jeanne Crain ca. 1950.)
-(See also: “Jeanne Crain Movies: TCM's 'Summer Under the Stars' Schedule.”)
+(See also: “Jeanne Crain Movies: Schedule.”)

 Now, my first recommendation is actually an MGM release.
 That’s Russell Rouse’s 1956 psychological Western The Fastest Gun Alive, an unusual movie in that the hero turns out to be a “coward” at heart: quick-on-the-trigger gunslinger Glenn Ford is reluctant to face an evil challenger (Broderick Crawford) in a small Western town.
 But why?
 Jeanne Crain is his serious-minded wife who refuses to reveal her husband’s real reasons.